Korotangi: History

-This was the story of its finding given at the time by Mr Albert Walker, who claimed it was found by a local Māori, although there are other versions.
+This was the story of its finding given at the time by Mr. Albert Walker, who claimed it was found by a local Māori, although there are other versions.
 He offered it for sale to a local Cambridge antique and ethnographic dealer, Major Drummond-Hay.
 It was then purchased by Major John Wilson, as a present to his Māori wife, Te Aorere, for 50 pounds.
 It is claimed that the carving was referred to in a number of poems or laments about its loss, and that several chiefs were extremely moved by its rediscovery.

 The Wilson family later deposited the carving with Dominion Museum.
 By 1995 it was kept at its successor, Te Papa, from where it was returned to Tainui by Prime Minister Jim Bolger as part of the government's settlement of their claims under the treaty of Waitangi.
 The Wilson family apparently disputes the government's authority to done so.

-Tuheitia Paki, the current Maori King, named his second child Korotangi, after this taonga.
+Tūheitia Paki, the Māori King from 2006 to 2024, named his second child Korotangi.